SecureIdentityAlliance/osia/src/doc/annexes/technical/notification.rst

 Notification
 ------------

+.. only:: html

+    Get the OpenAPI file for this interface: `notification.yaml <../../notification.yaml>`_

+.. raw:: latex

-Download the OpenAPI file for this interface :openapi:`notification.yaml`.
+    Get the OpenAPI file for this interface: \textattachfile[]{../html/notification.yaml}{notification.yaml}

 Services
 """"""""